savashn/ecewo/docs/examples/authentication.md

 `session_destroy()` is destroying the session from the memory and deleting the cookie from the client.

-Now let’s send a request to `http://localhost:3000/logout` after login.
-Cookie header will be deleted and we’ll see that response:
+Now let's send a request to `http://localhost:3000/logout` after login.
+Cookie header will be deleted and we'll see that response:

 ```
 Logged out
 ```

-If we send one more request, we’ll see:
+If we send one more request, we'll see:

 ```
 You have to login first